Load Limiting

 Reactive Load Limiting

-Reactive load limiting takes a different approach.
-Rather than limiting based on a static configuration that might not match a system’s capacity, reactive limiting waits for a signal that a system is actually becoming overloaded before it starts to limit.
+Reactive load limiters take a different approach.
+Rather than limiting based on a static configuration that might not match a system’s capacity, reactive limiters wait for a signal that a system is actually becoming overloaded before they start to limit.
+The benefit is that they can be used with any sized system, without requiring carefully chosen configuration.

 Rate Limiters vs Bulkheads